IonPara/Todo-app-server/README.md

 - [Contact](#contact)

  ## 📑 General Information:
+ This repository is the backend of a full stack MERN application.
 The project contains a web application, the app is interactive and it lets the user to sign up and save his/her to do list.
 The app was built using MERN stack and JWT (JSON Web Tokens) to securely transfer the information.